leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/variables.md

 ## Restrictions when defining variables

-There are restrictions on what your variable name can begin with
+There are restrictions on what your variable name can be.

 One of these won't work
 ```python